 MMEL Compliance Tests

-When a routine monitoring test results in a “fail” the discharger must initiate up to two MMEL compliance tests within the same calendar month in which the “fail” occurred.
+For dischargers with effluent limitations, when a routine monitoring test results in a “fail,” the discharger must initiate up to two MMEL compliance tests within the same calendar month in which the “fail” occurred.
 For the purpose of chronic and acute toxicity, MMEL compliance tests are a maximum of two tests that are used in addition to the routine monitoring test to determine a violation of the MMEL.
-See Table 2-3 below.
+See Table 2-2 below.

+MMET Tests

+For dischargers without effluent limitations, when a chronic toxicity routine monitoring test results in a “fail,” the discharger must initiate up to two MMET tests within the same calendar month in which the “fail” occurred.
+For the purpose of chronic and acute toxicity, MMET tests are a maximum of two tests that are used in addition to the routine monitoring test to determine if the MMET is being met.

-Additional Routine Monitoring Test for TRE Determination and Compliance
+Additional Routine Monitoring Test for TRE Determination

-Whenever there is one violation of the MDEL or MMEL in a singular calendar month, but not two, non-storm water NPDES dischargers, including POTW dischargers, with a less than monthly monitoring frequency are required to conduct an additional routine monitoring test in the successive calendar month.
+For dischargers with effluent limitations, whenever there is one violation of the MDEL or MMEL in a singular calendar month, but not two, dischargers with a less than monthly monitoring frequency are required to conduct an additional routine monitoring test in the successive calendar month.
 The additional routine monitoring test must be conducted in the calendar month immediately following the calendar month in which the violation occurred.
 The additional routine monitoring test will be used to determine if a TRE is necessary and will also be used for compliance purposes.

+For dischargers with chronic toxicity monitoring targets, whenever the MDET or MMET is not met in a singular calendar month, but not both, dischargers with a less than monthly monitoring frequency are required to conduct an additional routine monitoring test in the successive calendar month.
+The additional routine monitoring test must be conducted in the calendar month immediately following the calendar month in which the MDET or MMET was not met.
+The additional routine monitoring test will be used to determine if a TRE is necessary and could result in the need for additional MMET tests.
+Not meeting the MDET or MMET is not a violation of an effluent limitation.

 This additional routine monitoring test is not required for dischargers that are already conducting monthly routine monitoring or dischargers that are already conducting a TRE.

 E. Effluent Limitations